- Medicare Advantage (Part C) combines Medicare Part A and Part B coverage with additional benefits like dental, vision, hearing, and others.

-If you’re in the market for a Medicare plan, you may be wondering what Medicare Advantage plans cover.
+If you’re in the market for a Medicare plan, you may be wondering what Medicare Advantage (Part C) plans cover.

 With a Medicare Advantage plan, everything under original Medicare is included, such as hospital and medical insurance.
 However, most Medicare Advantage plans also cover additional health-related services, such as prescription drugs, vision, and dental.

 In this article, we’ll explore what Medicare Advantage covers and other considerations if you’re thinking of buying this type of plan.

 Medicare Advantage, also known as Medicare Part C, is a type of insurance plan that offers basic Medicare coverage along with additional benefits.
 Medicare Advantage is sold by private insurance companies that have a contract with Medicare.

 There are various types of Medicare Advantage plans to choose from depending on your needs.
 They include:

 - Health Maintenance Organization (HMO).
 HMO plans stipulate that you can only seek services from doctors and facilities that are in-network.
 Specialists require out-of-network referrals.

 - Preferred Provider Organization (PPO).
 PPO plans charge different rates for doctors, providers, and hospitals depending on whether they’re in-network.
 You’ll pay more for out-of-network services.

 - Private Fee-for-Service (PFFS).
 PFFS plans allow you to receive services from any provider as long as they accept the payment terms and conditions of your PFFS plan.

 - Special Needs Plans (SNPs).
 SNPs are offered to certain groups of people who require long-term medical care for chronic conditions.